 Sometimes, due to lifestyle issues or even due to genetic predisposition, hair follicles are subjected to damage permanently.
 This prevents further hair growth at the site of the hair follicle, thereby resulting in hair thinning and gradual balding in the respective sites of the scalp.

-The concept of hair fall after a hair transplant is often perceived as a bad thing with permanent damage, which is not the case at all.
+The concept of hair fall after a hair transplant in india is often perceived as a bad thing with permanent damage, which is not the case at all.
 It is a myth that the existing hair all over the scalp is affected after a hair transplant.
 On the contrary, it is only a small number of existing hair around the transplant site that experiences temporary impacts.

 During a hair transplant surgery, the surgeons extract the hair follicles from the donor site on the scalp and then implants the same into the balding site on the scalp.
 The existing hair present in the recipient site undergoes miniaturization.